 Words ending with -ante

-The words ending with -ante should be accompanied by the articles a and o to indicate the gender.
-It means that these words are neutral words and in order to specify the gender we have to rely in the article that comes before.
-If you only say the word estudante for example, I native speaker won’t know if you are talking about a man or a woman, so you’ll have to make it clearer with and article or an adjective.
+Words ending with -ante should be accompanied by the articles a and o to indicate the gender.
+It means that these words are neutral words and in order to specify the gender we have to rely on the article that comes before the word.
+If you only say the word estudante for example, a native speaker won’t know if you are talking about a man or a woman, so you’ll have to make it clear with and article or an adjective.

 Words ending with -ente

-The words ending in -ente should be accompanied by the articles a and o to indicate the gender.
+Words ending in -ente should be accompanied by the articles a and o to indicate the gender.
 Following the same logic as the words above, the word that end in -ente must have an article to specify their gender too.
-If you only say presidente for example I don’t know the gender of the person you’re talking about.
+If you only say presidente, for example, I don’t know the gender of the person you’re talking about.

-Curiosity: Did you know that when Dilma Rousseff was elected many people started using the word presidenta because they thought it was important to mark the gender in this word?
-Specially because she was the first female president in Brazil.
+Fun Fact: Did you know that when Dilma Rousseff was elected many people started using the word presidenta because they thought it was important to mark the gender in this word?
+Especially, because she was the first female president in Brazil.

 Words ending with -ista